overhide/remotestorage-tutorial/README.md

-Let's move on to the importance of the `{ local: true, window: true}` options passed into the `RemoteStorage` constructor.
+Let's move on to the importance of the `{ local: true, window: true, remote: true, conflicts: true }` options passed into the `RemoteStorage` constructor and the `client.cache('')` invocation.
 With these we're asking that, as the resultant `client` tracks our application state, it update our rendering widgets with a one-way state flow.

 We've already seen the `client` receiving new state via the `client.storeObject(..)`.
 Fully decoupled from these writes we have the state change listener: